felipealfonsog/NovaNav/README.md

 felipe@Felipes-MacBook-Air src % python3 novanav.py
 ```

 Then should be fine with no errors.

-If you still have problems please let me know.
+<sub>If you still have problems please let me know.
-Also if you want to install `pyrcc5` (which is not necessary but can help) just do a normal installation using pip: I am using Python 3.x.
+Also if you want to install `pyrcc5` (which is not necessary but can help) just do a normal installation using pip: I am using Python 3.x.</sub>

 #### Future Goals
 #### 🚀 Future Goals